 Ahmed obtained his master and PhD degrees in structural biochemistry from the university of Aix-Marseille, France.
 His general research interest focuses in the determination of crystal structures of proteins involved in health and disease with the aim to understand their function.
 Under the supervision of Prof. Tewfik Soulimane he works on the production and biochemical/biophysical characterization of proteins and their use, in combination with matrices, for targeted disease therapy.

-Prior to Joining NUIG, Aideen has over ten years’ experience working in regulated healthcare sector across medical device and pharmaceutical companies.READ MORE
+Prior to joining NUI Galway, Aideen has over ten years’ experience working in regulated healthcare sector across medical device and pharmaceutical companies.READ MORE

 Arun obtained his PhD from NUI Galway.
 His research was in genetically modifying mesenchymal stem cells for targeted therapy in critical limb ischemia.
 He has a Masters and M.Phil degree in Biotechnology from Bharathiyar University, India.
 Arun’s research areas are in the use of stem cells and biomaterials for cardiovascular and orthopaedic regeneration in CÚRAM, Arun is working under the supervision of Dr Manus Biggs.

 Dagmar has a PhD degree in Immunology.
 She is a specialist in flow cytometry and tumor immunology.
-Dagmar's research interests are in the fields of tumor immunology in solid and hematological cancers, autoimmunity and in the field of immune ageing with an emphasize on understanding T cell biology.
-Her work in CÚRAM involves detecting the regulation of breast cancer-associated extracellular vesicle biogenesis by use of flow cytometry and image stream technology under the supervision of Prof Matt Griffin
+Dagmar's research interests are in the fields of tumor immunology in solid and hematological cancers, autoimmunity and in the immune ageing with an emphasize on understanding T cell biology.
+Her work in CÚRAM involves detecting the regulation of breast cancer-associated extracellular vesicle biogenesis by use of flow cytometry and image stream technology under the supervision of Prof. Matt Griffin.